 Registered Nurses (Certified)

-Registered nurses with certified practice (RN(C)) are authorized to independently refer eligible beneficiaries of the Medical Services Plan (MSP) for selected medically necessary laboratory tests approved as within scope by the College of Registered Nurses of BC (CRNBC).
-The menu of laboratory tests is restricted to those tests that are included in the CRNBC approved Decision Support Tools (DSTs) for certified practice categories.
+Registered nurses with certified practice (RN(C)) are authorized to independently refer eligible beneficiaries of the Medical Services Plan (MSP) for selected medically necessary laboratory tests approved as within scope by the British Columbia College of Nurses and Midwives (BCCNM).
+The menu of laboratory tests is restricted to those tests that are included in the BCCNM approved Decision Support Tools (DSTs) for certified practice categories.

 The RN(C) referral program improves patient care in British Columbia and facilitates registered nurses with certified practice to work to their full scope of practice.
 This program is of particular benefit to patients in communities who do not have an attendant physician or nurse practitioner, but who do have access to nursing care provided by an RN(C).